 - Be responsible for oversight of the operations of Federal award-supported activities; - Monitor its activities performed under Federal awards to ensure compliance with applicable Federal requirements and performance expectations are being achieved.
-Monitoring will cover each program, function and activity: - Submit performance report for each open project to DED within 15 days of the reporting period end date, which will include, but not be limited to, the following: - o Information indicated in the Performance Report section above; - Comparison of actual accomplishments to the objectives of the Federal award established for the period.
-Where the accomplishments of the Federal awards can be quantified, a computation of the cost; - The reason for not meeting established goals, if appropriate; and - Additional pertinent information including, when appropriate, analysis and explanation of cost overruns or high cost units; - Inform DED if the following occur between performance reporting dates: - Problems, delays, or adverse conditions which will materially impair the ability to meet the objective of the Federal award.
-This disclosure must include a statement of the action taken, or contemplated, and assistance needed to resolve the situation;

-- Favorable developments which enable meeting time schedules and objectives sooner or at less cost than anticipated or producing more or different beneficial results than originally planned; and - Submit annual reports to DED on the status of real property in which the Federal Government retains an interest.
+Monitoring will cover each program, function and activity; - Submit a quarterly financial and performance report (Quarterly Report) for each open project to DED within 15 days of the reporting period end date, which will include the following: - Comparison of actual accomplishments to the objectives of the Federal award established for the period.
+Where the accomplishments of the Federal awards can be quantified, a computation of the cost. - The reason for not meeting established goals, if appropriate; and - Additional pertinent information including, when appropriate, analysis and explanation of cost overruns or high cost units; - Inform DED if the following occur between performance reporting dates: - Problems, delays, or adverse conditions which will materially impair the ability to meet the objective of the Federal award.
+This disclosure must include a statement of the action taken, or contemplated, and assistance needed to resolve the situation and; - Favorable developments which enable meeting time schedules and objectives sooner or at less cost than anticipated or producing more or different beneficial results than originally planned; and - Submit annual reports to DED on the status of real property in which the Federal Government retains an interest.